-Do you want to learn how to fix shopping cart abandonment on your site?
+Do you want to fix shopping cart abandonment on your site?

 But don’t worry.
-The good news is there are plenty of ways to fix shopping cart abandonment which we’ll explain in this article.
+The good news is there are plenty of ways to fix online shopping cart abandonment, which we’ll explain in this article.

 But first, it’s important to understand what shopping cart abandonment is.
 Shall we take a look?

-Shopping cart abandonment is when online shoppers add products to their cart or start the checkout process, but leave your site before completing their purchase.
+Shopping cart abandonment is when online shoppers add products to their cart or start the checkout process but leave your site before purchasing.

 The customer abandons the cart, much like in a physical store, where they’d leave a cart full of products and walk out of the store empty-handed.